AfonsoSeguro/behavior-IDS/README.md

 # behavior-IDS
-Behavior IDS using CNN and RNN
+- Behavior IDS using neural networks CNN and LSTM